sergiop/rick-and-morty-directory/README.md

 This app shows the Rick and Morty character list using [The Rick and Morty API ](https://rickandmortyapi.com/)

+You can play with a live demo here: [https://rick-and-morty-directory.netlify.app/](https://rick-and-morty-directory.netlify.app/)

 ## Development

 ### Prerequisites